2.1 Macroeconomic statistics (IMF)

 Government Finance Statistics (GFS)

-• Under the aegis of the Inter-Agency Task Force on Finance Statistics (TFFS) the IMF developed a Public Sector Debt Statistics Guide for Compilers and Users.
-It is expected to be disseminated in February 2011.
+• Under the aegis of the Inter-Agency Task Force on Finance Statistics (TFFS) the IMF developed and published a Public Sector Debt Statistics Guide for Compilers and Users in 2011.
 In addition, the IMF and WB launched the Quarterly Public Sector Debt Statistics Database in December 2010*.
-This covers currently 30 countries and will be expanded.
+This covers database currently covers 0ver 70 countries and will be expanded in collaboration with the OECD.

 • The IMF provides technical assistance in GFS to member countries through a variety of channels, including staff or expert missions to individual countries and long term advisors in the field.
-Each year, the IMF organizes GFS courses at headquarters and at regional centers and hands-on short workshops for high level officials (e.g. India, September 2010), and for mission chiefs and fiscal economists in the IMF.
+Each year, the IMF organizes GFS courses at headquarters and at regional training centers and hands-on short workshops for high level officials (e.g. India, September 2010), and for mission chiefs and fiscal economists in the IMF.
+With funding from the Government of Japan, a 3-year GFS project was implemented for selected Asia and Pacific Island countries (including India and Indonesia) in early 2012.

-• The IMF is phasing in the GFSM 2001 presentation for staff reports.
+• The IMF is phasing in the GFSM 2001 presentation for staff reports and by early 2013, staff reports for 146 countries are using this presentation.
 The World Economic Outlook adopted the GFSM 2001 presentation in December 2009, and staff assist fiscal economists to adjust the fiscal sector files.
 Staff also participates in area department missions focusing on fiscal data reporting to the IMF.

 • Work on updating the Government Finance Statistics Manual is ongoing.
-A Government Finance Statistics Advisory Committee has been established and will be discussing the main methodological areas for review, including the changes introduced in the 2008 System of National Accounts.
-The first meeting took place in February 2011.
-A GFSM discussion forum for selected methodological issues is now available online.
+A Government Finance Statistics Advisory Committee has been established and discussed the main methodological areas for review, including the changes introduced in the 2008 System of National Accounts in February 2011 and May 2012.
+In late 2012, the draft chapters of the GFSM 2001 were posted online for world-wide review by March 2013.
+It is expected that the GFSM 2001 update will be completed and published before the end of 2013.

 • With support from the U.K. DFID, staff developed a Compilation Guide for Developing Countries available at: http://www.imf.org/external/np/sec/pr/2011/pr11332.htm